princespaghetti/actionhero/README.md

 Binaries are available from the [releases](https://github.com/princespaghetti/actionhero/releases) page

+A docker image is also available from [docker hub](https://hub.docker.com/r/princespaghetti/actionhero)

 ## Running Action Hero

 In a seperate terminal from where you are using the SDK run the binary